Best For

 Materials

-The Origin Adapt Hybrid is 12″ thick and contains a combination of foam and pocketed coils.
+The Origin Adapt Hybrid is 12.5″ thick and contains a combination of poly foam and coils.
 From top to bottom, here is a full list of the materials used in this mattress:

 The Law Tag outlines the full breakdown of materials included in this mattress.